Español

 Education is power.

-The more you know, the more you can help recognize, reduce and prevent child sexual abuse.
-We’ve curated a collection resources to educate caregivers, professionals who are engaged in serving children, and members of the public who want to create a safer community for all youngsters.
+The more you know, the more you can help recognize, reduce, and prevent child sexual abuse.
+We’ve curated a collection of resources to educate caregivers and professionals who are engaged in serving children, as well as members of the public who want to create a safer community for all youngsters.

 What to do first.

-If a child tells you they’ve been abused, it is critical to listen carefully, stay calm and never blame the child.
-Thank the child for telling you and reassure him or her of your support.
+If a child tells you they’ve been abused, it is critical to listen carefully, stay calm, and never blame the child.
+Thank the child for telling you and reassure them of your support.
 Immediately following your conversation, file a report online or call your local law enforcement agency or Children’s Protective Services (1-855-444-3911).
-In an emergency, dial 911.
+In an emergency, dial 9-1-1.

 Either law enforcement or CPS will connect you with the Children’s Advocacy Center.
-Parents and caregivers can also contact the Center directly to request assessment services if they have concerns about a child’s behavior, questions about normal development or suspicions that their child has been sexually abused.
+Parents and caregivers can also contact the Center directly at info@cac-kent.org to request assessment services if they have concerns about a child’s behavior, questions about normal development, or suspicions that their child has been sexually abused.